 The issue is, though, this isn't a big enough issue to get me to switch to YouTube TV any time soon.
-That would cost $30 more per month, and I don't travel to that area nearly enough to be concerned about this.
+That would cost $30 more per month (maybe even more if I save on my subscription with a Sling TV promo code), and I don't travel to that area nearly enough to be concerned about this.

 My solution is simple, make sure that any show I have even a minor interest in is set to be recorded.
 Even though this means I'll probably have to do more work to manage the DVR (Sling only gives you 50 hours unless you pay more), this should keep me more or less set.